01-edu/public/subjects/neuron/README.md

 ### Instructions

-Create a function called `neuron` that allows your AI/bot to learn how to data shape a given dataset into an object so that it can better navigate the data.
+Create a function named `neuron`, that enables your AI/bot to learn to mutate data into a more usable shape.
+You can see how it works from the example.

 ### Example